 Toys and the law

-European Directive [2009/48/EC] was introduced into British law by the Toys (Safety) Regulations 1995 2 made under the Consumer Protection Act 1987.
-It prescribes Essential Safety Requirements regarding general principles including design, construction and composition and also particular risks.
+The Toys (Safety) Regulations 20112 are made under the Consumer Protection Act 1987.
+They prescribe Essential Safety Requirements regarding general principles including design, construction and composition, and also particular risks.

 Particular risks address the following hazards: